Skip to main content

 4. Loops — repeats steps 2-3 until the LLM returns a text response (no tool calls), up to 20 iterations

-5. Persists transcript — stores new conversation turns in agent state
+5. Persists the conversation — stores new turns into the session

 ┌──────────────────────────────────────┐